Skip to main content

 The General Process

 2. Preparation — The tooth surface is gently roughened using a mild etching solution.
+This helps the bonding material adhere more effectively.

 4. Curing — A special light is used to harden the resin, bonding it securely to the tooth structure.